pipeforce/pipeforce.github.io/docs/api/functions.md

 ```

-##  @json
+## `@json`
 ----------
-Provides addon functions inside a pipe expression in order to read and change JSON documents.
+Provides functions inside a pipeline expression in order to read and change JSON documents.
 You can access the functions declared here in the PEL using <code>@json</code>

 ### load(source)